 It’s my fault this Umbrella thing.
 Blame me, Gary Piland.

-But, in any sizable company, you can tend to get pigeon holed.
+But, in any sizable company, you can tend to get typecast.
 I was “the web guy” (official title: CTO/Director of Interactive Services) which meant, Gary does web stuff.
 Not design stuff.
 Not writing stuff.
 Not client stuff.
 Not other stuff.
-Web stuff.

 Still, it’s pretty scary walking away from a guaranteed paycheck.
-So, I kept thinking/planning/stalling until October when my wife, the world famous Martha Bartlett Piland, looked me over and said, “It’s time.
+So, I kept thinking, planning—stalling until my wife, the world famous Martha Bartlett Piland, looked me over and said, “It’s time.
 Do it.”
 And I did.
 Umbrella was born December 4th, 2003.

 But the very best part?

 I‘ve met, worked with, learned about and in many cases become good friends with hundreds of incredible, amazing people.
 My clients.

 What have I learned?